BIA Records, Arranged by State

 About this Navigational Resource:

 NARA staff throughout the country compiled this resource to better direct researchers to the appropriate NARA facility or affiliated archives.
 It is arranged geographically by state and thereunder by tribe or band.
 Under each entry for a tribe or band is a list of the BIA offices which had a jurisdictional relationship with that tribe, and which NARA office holds records.
-When it is available, the corresponding office or agency are hyperlinked to the Online Catalog; each of these agencies and offices can be associated with multiple descriptions and series in the Catalog.
+When it is available, the corresponding office or agency are hyperlinked to the National Archives Catalog; each of these agencies and offices can be associated with multiple descriptions and series in the National Archives Catalog.

 It has been impossible to include the name of every subagency and special agency.
 The most significant omissions are the agencies and subagencies established during the early years of a superintendency, when agents were moved about without permanent assignments to a particular tribe or locality.